wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 T> ### Cut and Paste Coding
 T>
-T> As you progress through the tutorial, you will be tempted to cut and paste the code from the book to your code editor.
+T> As you progress through the tutorial, you'll most likely be tempted to cut and paste the code from the book to your code editor.
-T> However, it is better to type in the code.
-We know this is a hassle, but T> it will help you to remember the process better and the commands that you will be using later on.
+T> **However, it is better to type in the code.** We know that this is a hassle, but it will help you to remember the process better and the commands that you will be using later on.
 T>
-T> Also, if you cut and paste Python code you are asking for trouble.
-The whitespace can get end up being interpreted as spaces, tabs or a mixture of spaces and tabs.
+T> Furthermore, cutting and pasting Python code is asking for trouble.
+Whitespace can end up being interpreted as spaces, tabs or a mixture of spaces and tabs.
 This will lead to all sorts of weird errors, and not necessarily indent errors.
-If you do cut and paste the code be wary of this.
+If you do cut and paste code be wary of this.
+Pay particular attention to this if you're using Python 3 - inconsistent use of tabs and spaces in your code's indentation will lead to a `TabError`.
 T>
-T> Most code editors will show the whitespace and whether it is tabs or spaces - if so turn it on and save yourself a lot of confusion.
+T> Most code editors will show the whitespace and whether it is tabs or spaces.
+If so, turn it on and save yourself a lot of confusion.